otrv4/otrv4/otrv4.md

   is 'our_dh.public' value.
 For the receiver of this message, it is used as 'their_dh'.

+Nonce (NONCE)
+  The nonce used with XSalsa20 to create the encrypted message contained in this packet.

 Encrypted message (DATA)
   Using the appropriate encryption/message key, perform an XSalsa20 encryption of the message.
-The 'nonce' used for this operation is also included in the header of the attached message packet.
 ```

 After the encryption and MAC of the attached encrypted message, the participant